 DIY Footed Candy Jars

-With this DIY project, you can spice up plain, flat-bottomed jars to make them look like something you bought at a fancy boutique in just a few easy steps.
+With this candy jar idea, you can spice up plain, flat-bottomed jars to make them look like something you bought at a fancy boutique in just a few easy steps.
 Not only will they wow guests at a party, but if your candies are in wrappers this DIY will look so cute you’ll want to keep it on display and full of candy all the time.
-And who wouldn’t love having candy on display in their house at all times?
+And who wouldn’t love having mason jars filled with candy on display in their house at all times?
 You just will need a few materials, other than your favorite candy, of course.

 - Round, flat bottomed wooden legs.
 (These can be bought in the wood section of a craft supply store.)